Splinter (Teenage Mutant Ninja Turtles): Mirage Comics, original films, 2003 cartoon, 2023 film

 In the 2003 TMNT cartoon, he possesses a significant reputation as a ninja master; in a multi-part episode, he is revealed to be a champion of the Battle Nexus, a multi-dimension-spanning contest where the greatest combatants of various dimensions come together to fight each other for the title of Battle Nexus Champion.
 When the Turtles learn of the Battle Nexus, they participate as well, resulting in Splinter forfeiting when called upon to fight Michelangelo, as he wishes to allow his sons the opportunity to fight where he succeeded in the past.
+Splinter's backstory is told in the episode "Tale of Master Yoshi", which reveals he was a hungry rat that snuck into the home of the Ancient One, the master and adoptive father of Yoshi.
+He was saved by Tang Shen, Yoshi's love interest and the Ancient One's adopted daughter, who kept him as a pet.
+After Yoshi killed his former friend Yukio Mashimi for murdering Shen, he moved to New York City with the rat, whom he named Splinter as a reminder of his loss and vengeance.

 In the episode "Tempus Fugit", Splinter and the Turtles, who time-traveled into the future, are sent back to the present time, but the villain, Viral, blasts Splinter with a decompiler ray that scatters his bits all over the internet.
 While Splinter was not seen much in the "Back to the Sewers" season, the focus of those episodes is the Turtles' efforts to find Splinter's data bits by traveling all over cyberspace.
 Splinter is restored in the final episode and helps defeat the Cyber Shredder.

+In Teenage Mutant Ninja Turtles: Mutant Mayhem, much like the 2014 film, he is not Hamato Yoshi, nor is he connected to him in any way.
+But like the Mirage comics, he is exposed to mutagen in the sewer and not experimented on.
+He was a street rat that hated humans and went into the sewers to scavenge for food.
+But instead of food, Splinter found four baby turtles that were covered in green ooze.
+Splinter rescued the Turtles and got some of the ooze on him, transforming him and the Turtles.
+After a bad encounter with humans, Splinter decided to learn ninjutsu from online videos and Jackie Chan movies and teach it to his sons.